karlduino/CO2monitor/README.md

 - clear plastic box
   [![shopping cart icon](docs/pics/shopping-cart.png)](https://amzn.to/3R24kxb)

-To connect the components, you will need some female-to-female jumper wires, solder, male header pins, and a soldering iron (for the SenseAir S8 sensor, and maybe also for the Arduino if you got one without headers installed).
+To connect the components, you will need 8 female-to-female jumper wires, solder, a soldering iron, 2 2-pin male headers for the SenseAir S8 sensor, and maybe also 2 16-pin male headers for the Arduino (if you got one without headers installed).

-To attach components to the box, you'll need some small screws (I used 1/2" 4/40 screws for the LCD display), as well as some _very_ small screws (I used **" 0/80 screws for the Arduino).
+To attach components to the box, you'll need some small screws (I used 1/2" 4/40 screws for the LCD display), as well as some _very_ small screws (I used 11/32" 0/80 screws for the Arduino).

+### Code

+You'll find the code on [Github](https://github.com/karlduino/CO2monitor).

 If you're using an Arduino Nano Every, I found that, in the Arduino IDE, you need to first use the Board Manager to install the drivers